zx80/flask-simple-auth/README.md

 do not want to have to use that on every request in real life (eg hundreds milliseconds for passlib bcrypt *12* rounds).
 The above defaults result in manageable password checks of a few milliseconds.
-Consider enabling tokens to reduce the authentication load on each request.
+Consider using tokens to reduce the authentication load on each request.

+For `digest` authentication, the password must be either in *plaintext* or a simple MD5 hash ([RFC 2617](https://www.rfc-editor.org/rfc/rfc2617.txt)), and the authentication setup must be consistent (set `use_ha1_pw` as *True* for the later).
+As retrieving the stored information is enough to steal the password (plaintext) or at least impersonate a user, consider avoiding `digest` altogether.
+HTTP Digest Authentication only makes sense for unencrypted connexions, which are a bad practice anyway.
+It is just provided here for completeness.

 Function `hash_password(pass)` computes the password salted digest compatible with the current configuration.